 is crucial to getting out of the funk.
 Empowerment to the point where I have no choice but to get off my ass!
 Sometimes it’s just enough energy and self love to get dressed (maybe even wash my hair or brush my teeth) I need the confidence they have in me desperately when I’m depressed.
 They lovingly share their confidence, empowerment and love with a passion that I admire.

-As a nutrition junky, I also am very aware that supporting my body with key nutrients is huge when it comes to overcoming the darkness.
-Sometimes I need an extra boost with supplementing (I have a list on the fridge of what my family takes daily for supplements, but I have a special *note on the back when myself or anyone is feeling anxious, stressed or depressed).
+I also am very aware that supporting my body with key nutrients is huge when it comes to overcoming the darkness.
+And sometimes I need an extra boost with supplementing (I have a list on the fridge of what my family takes daily for supplements, but I have a special *note on the back when myself or anyone is feeling anxious, stressed or depressed).

 Ways to support myself nutritionally:

 Double my B-12 & B3

 The B Vitamins group are our energy team, they give us energy, keep us moving and help in a host of other ways.
 When we’re stressed, this group tends to get exhausted (like us) and we need more.
 Doubling up on this vitamin is safe to do for short duration as it’s water-soluble (which means that any excess we have just gets excreted in our urine, which is also known to turn a brighter yellow so don’t fret), just make sure not to take it after mid-late afternoon as it may keep you up all night!